 The CDC slashes estimates of omicron's prevalence in the U.S.

-Alarms that the hyper-contagious omicron variant accounted for the vast majority of new COVID-19 infections over the last couple of weeks were significantly overestimated, according to the Centers for Disease Control and Prevention.
+Alarms that the hyper-contagious omicron variant accounted for the vast majority of new COVID-19 infections over the past couple of weeks were significantly overestimated, according to the Centers for Disease Control and Prevention.

 New data released on Tuesday shows that while omicron remains the dominant variant, delta — which is the more severe strain — is still a worrisome driving force behind the current surge.